Neymar continues ankle treatment in pool at the World Cup

-Neymar continued his physiotherapy in a pool at the team’s hotel along with left back Alex Sandro, who has an injured hip.
+Neymar continued his physiotherapy in a pool at the team’s hotel along with right back Danilo, who also has an injured ankle.
 They were jogging and doing other exercises in the pool.

-Both players, along with right back Danilo, aren’t available for the team’s final group match against Cameroon on Friday.
+Both players, along with left back Alex Sandro, aren’t available for the team’s final group match against Cameroon on Friday.
 Neymar and Danilo got hurt in the 2-0 win over Serbia last week.
 They missed the 1-0 win against Switzerland on Monday.
 Alex Sandro injured his left hip against Switzerland.

-Danilo was back with the rest of the group Wednesday, but he trained separately at the team’s training center.

 Brazil reached the round of 16 in advance with its win over Switzerland.
 A draw against Cameroon will be enough to give Brazil first place in Group G.